zhumeisongsong/blog/_posts/2024-05-10-semantic-release-basic.md

 ### Step 7: Verify Release

 Check the Releases section of your GitHub repository to see if the release and tags were created automatically based on your commit messages.

-## Additional Configuration
-You can customize Semantic Release further by adding more plugins, such as:

-`@semantic-release/npm` to publish to npm.

-`@semantic-release/exec` for running custom commands.

 ## Summary